 “There are in fact very real processes the human body undertakes each and every second of every single day, that we are mostly unaware of,” explains Kennedy.

 “Can we directly radically change how these processes work?
 No, not in that sort of literal way,” she adds.
 “Can we accelerate this process?
 That’s hard to say, too, but we can absolutely support what our bodies already do through wellness behaviors, like eating healthy foods and limiting those foods and behaviors known to hinder our immune and other systems, like stress, lack of sleep, or lack of physical activity.”

 In fact, the detox advocates, despite their often exaggerated claims, in some ways are on the same page with mainstream nutritionists and cancer care providers, Kennedy says.
 Avoiding processed foods and striving for a balanced, plant-based diet is something all can agree on, she says.
 “If your detox plan is eating healthy and not drinking wine, that’s great!”
 Kennedy declares.
 She recommends that cancer patients consult with licensed nutritionists, dietitians, and physicians to develop health-promoting strategies during and after treatment.

-A convenient way to access information on nutrition, including healthy recipes, is through Dana-Farber’s Ask the Nutritionist iPhone and Android apps.
 Learn more about healthy eating in the video below from Dana-Farber’s Eating Well During Cancer series.